Doctoral Degrees (PhD and DHCE)

 The Doctoral Curriculum requires twelve courses (36 credits) beyond the Master’s degree.
 After Comprehensive Exams, both Doctoral Degree Programs require 6 credits of dissertation hours.

 There is one pre-requisite course (3 credits).
 If a student’s Master’s degree does not include equivalent courses for the HCE pre-requisite course, the relevant pre-requisite course will be taken in addition to the twelve doctoral courses.

 Baccalaureate Admission track requires sixteen courses (48 credits) beyond the Baccalaureate Degree.

 The Ethics Rotation Program is titled, Clinical and Organizational Rotations in Ethics (CORE).
 The Program provides HCE students with an experience-based curriculum to learn in a supervised, step-by-step manner the scholarly knowledge and professionals skills for providing ethics services in health care.
-The curriculum focuses upon integrating clinical, organizational, and professional ethics across the health care organization.
+The curriculum focuses on integrating clinical, organizational, and professional ethics across the healthcare organization.
 The program also seeks to provide a Mentored Apprenticeship to train students to undertake clinical ethics consultations, including the pre-consultation phase.